IntelOpenDesign/ConnectAnyThing/README.md

 * Pins: 3,5,6,9,10,and 11 are enabled as analog outputs.

 ### Known Issues
-* Connecting with an iPhone: If you are using an iPhone, make sure to disable your 4G/LTE radio.
-If the radio is on when attempting to access ConnectAnyThing's hotspot , Apple may block access to it.
+* Connecting with an iPhone: Apple likes to protect you from Wi-Fi hotspots that are not connected to the internet (such as ConnectAnyThing.)
+The first time you connect with an iPhone, go to settings ->WiFi -> choose ConnectAnyThing.
+A pop up comes up that says “Log In”, hit “cancel.”
+And your phone will disconnect from the network.
+Join ConnectAnyThing again.
+When you hit “Cancel” the second time, an option will come up that says “Connect without Internet.”
+Select this and you’re all set.

 * Digital pins 0 (RX) and 1 (TX) are currently disabled to avoid RS-232 conflicts.

 ## Developers